 When

 The course runs over seven months, with sessions one day a month.
-It last ran from January to July 2023, online via Zoom, and is currently being planned to run July – December 2024.
+It will next run from January to July 2025 (see dates below).

 Method of delivery

-Usually run in central London, the course will now take place entirely online (delivered via Zoom).
+The course will take place entirely online (delivered via Zoom).
 We will work to accommodate those in other time zones.

 Requirements